magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 num2words

-playsound was installedd in both util and xonsh /home/manuj/anaconda3/envs/util/bin/pip install playsound and pygobject
+playsound was installedd in both util and xonsh /home/manuj/anaconda3/envs/util/bin/pip install playsound and pygobject (do not install pygobject in util else playsound will break)

 =====================================================================